webcomponents/webcomponentsjs/README.md

     # install dependencies
     npm install
+    bower install
     # build
     gulp build

-The builds will be placed into the `dist/` directory.
+The builds will be placed into the root directory.

 ## Contribute